-I create wood block and linocut prints inspired by my environment & the seasons, all hand printed at my studio in North Devon.
+I create wood block and linocut prints inspired by my environment and the seasons, all hand-printed at my studio in North Devon.

 how my prints are made

 I use oil based inks and quality printmaking papers.
-The paper is important as it is usually the ‘white’ of the picture and so integral.
-Prints can be very simple (think potato print) or very complex.
-Looking at a subject, I have to decide what out of the mass of detail is important to what I am trying to say.
+The paper is important as it is often the ‘white’ of the picture and so part of the finished work.

 Working in this way gives impact and opportunity; all of us cutting, inking and printing together means things happen fast and spontaneously.
 How we manage to work together is hard to pin down - a mixture of give and take - individuals coming forward and stepping back at different times.

 We operate in the realms of uncertainty and risk, enjoying the creative excitement of our intensive sessions.